riverwm/river/README.md

 the licensing information.
 The protocols prefixed with `river` and developed by this project are released under the ISC license (as stated in their copyright blocks).

+The river logo is licensed under the CC BY-SA 4.0 license, see the [license](logo/LICENSE) in the logo directory.